LuxerIThink/RiSA_Ros2Humble/README.md

 - Centralized management of apt-get packages in `packages.txt`
 - Convenient management of Python libraries in `requirements.txt`
 - Predefined workspace folder
-- Automated building of C++ packages
+- Automated build of C++ packages when building container
 - ROS pre-sourced for immediate use
 - Helpful ROS command hints provided
 - Fix for not showing ros windows: `fix_display.sh`